 Last updated on January 23rd, 2020 at 10:48 pm

-The technique used by the artist is engraving and each work is done manually, including the printing, thus each composition is unique.
+The technique used by the artist is handprinted linocut and paste-up on reclaimed brick.
+The work is done manually, including the printing.

 About Maria Bălan